apereo/cas/docs/cas-server-documentation/installation/FIDO-U2F-Authentication.md

 ## Registration

-Device registration flows are baked into CAS automatically.
+U2F device registration flows are baked into CAS automatically.

 ### Default

-By default, an account registry implementation is included that collects user device registrations and saves them into memory.
+By default, a repository implementation is included that collects user device registrations and saves them into memory.
 This option should only be used for demo and testing purposes.

+### JSON

+A simple device repository implementation that collects user device registrations and saves them into a JSON file whose path is taught to CAS via settings.
+This is a very modest option and should mostly be used for demo and testing purposes.

 ### JPA